Physics Quizzes

 Category: SOUND

-4. What causes the sensation of sound in the human ear?
+4. What is the purpose of the tiny hairs in the inner ear?

 5 / 30